header2

 IMPORTANT - Restrictions on use

-- Note that the field is CLOSED IN APRIL if there is stock in it (but it is ok to land with stock in it in other months).
+- Note that in APRIL the lower field is NOT TO BE USED if there is stock in it (but it is ok to land with stock in it in other months).

 - DO NOT MIX IT UP with the school games field in the centre of the village.